annahndr/mostly_recipes/README.md

 BACKEND
+Started with Spring Boot, as this is familiar to me and I needed to get the FE up and working.

 Lots of interesting things that are new(to me):

 - password validation.
 Checking for length, whether it contains numbers, uppercase, symbol, etc. Hashing the password for storage in the database.